nak/pytest_mproc/docsrc/index.rst

 ==============

-By default all tests are assumed independently runnable and isolated from one another, and the order in which they run within which process does not matter.
+By default all tests are assumed independently runnable and isolated from one another, and the order in which they run does not matter.
 To group tests that must run serially within the same process/thread, annotate each test using a unique name for the group:

 .. code-block:: python